Annie Deakins | Proofreader of non-fiction including education and religion | Proofreader of children's books

 Testimonials

-Annie, working with you this year and knowing I have a trusted pair of hands has been reassuring.
-I am delighted to have worked with you and supported you.
+Annie, working with you and knowing I have a trusted pair of hands has been reassuring.
+I am delighted to work with you.
 I love that you provide your feedback on my work and my client’s work with extra detail.
 Berenice Howard-Smith, Hello Lovely Design (books and websites)

 See the Testimonials page on my website.